rickosborne/cascades/md/33-5-7-granted.md

 "Fine," I said, sliding the gag back down to her mouth.
 I leaned across her to grab the other side of her coat.
 I ripped the seam open and pulled out as much nylon as I could.
-"Pin her wrists in front of her so I can wrap up her arms."
+"Pin her wrists in front of her, so I can wrap up her arms."

 Harold Sr. hesitated, not liking where this was going, but then played along and shifted position.
 Irene struggled, trying to bend and get her shoulders off the ground.